276 total views, 1 views today

 - Fewer teachers, only 36%, thought poor mental health made a difference to their ability to assess learners’ achievements.

-Comments recorded during the anonymous survey included:
+Comments from the survey

 - ‘Teachers are human.
 If their mental health is affected, this will affect their day-to-day life, including relationships.
 So much of teaching is about relationships and patience so this has a huge impact.’